canokeys/canokey-documentation/content/userguide/OpenPGP.md

 ## Supported algorithm

 * RSA2048
-* RSA4096\*
+* RSA4096[^1]
 * Curve 25519
 * NIST P-256
-* NIST P-512
 * secp256k1

-\* Due to computing performance with STM32, RSA4096 cannot be generated in the card.
+[^1] Due to computing performance with STM32, RSA4096 cannot be generated in the card.
 However you can generate the key pair and import it to CanoKey.

 ## Using GnuPG